grammarware/sle16/benelellam/README.md

 # Efficient Data Partitioning for Distributed Model Tranformations (Class2Relational example)

 This is a demo of a distributed transformation of the [Class2Relational](http://www.eclipse.org/atl/atlTransformations/#Class2Relational) example.
 The artefacte is provided in the form of a Docker cluster, of two images, a **"hadoop-master"** and a **"hadoop-slave"**.
 The Docker images are made public for this convenience.
-Alongside with the hadoop/Hbase installs, the two images contain [ATL-MR][atlmr] and [NeoEMF/HBase][neoemf] libraries and dependencies. **ATL-MR** is distributed transformation engine for ATL on MapReduce, while  **NeoEMF/HBase** is a distributed persistence engine for EMF models.
+Alongside with the hadoop/Hbase installs, the two images contain [ATL-MR](https://github.com/atlanmod/ATL_MR) and [NeoEMF/HBase](https://github.com/atlanmod/NeoEMF) libraries and dependencies. **ATL-MR** is distributed transformation engine for ATL on MapReduce, while  **NeoEMF/HBase** is a distributed persistence engine for EMF models.

 ## Content and description